XZ Utils: Development and adoption

-The resulting software xz and liblzma binaries are public domain, unless the optional LGPL getopt implementation is incorporated.

 Binaries are available for FreeBSD, NetBSD, Linux systems, Microsoft Windows, and FreeDOS.
 A number of Linux distributions, including Fedora, Slackware, Ubuntu, and Debian use xz for compressing their software packages.
-Arch Linux previously used xz to compress packages, but as of December 27, 2019, packages are compressed with Zstandard compression.
+Arch Linux previously used xz to compress packages, but as of 27 December 2019, packages are compressed with Zstandard compression.
+Fedora Linux also switched to compressing its RPM packages with Zstandard with Fedora Linux 31.
 The GNU FTP archive also uses xz.

+Backdoor incident

+On 29 March 2024, Andres Freund, a PostgreSQL developer working at Microsoft, announced that he had found a backdoor in XZ Utils, impacting versions 5.6.0 and 5.6.1.
+Malicious code for setting up the backdoor had been hidden in compressed test files, and the configure script in the tar files was modified to trigger the hidden code.
+Freund started his investigation "After observing a few odd symptoms around liblzma (part of the xz package)"; specifically that ssh logins using sshd were "taking a lot of CPU" and producing valgrind errors.
+The vulnerability received a Common Vulnerability Scoring System (CVSS) score of 10 (the highest).